ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 ### Create Socket Custom Property

-The cosmetic system will need to know what socket on the player's character the item should be attached too.
-One way to do this, is to add a custom property to each category with the socket name.
+The cosmetic system will need to know what socket on the player's character the item should be attached to.
+One way to do this is to add a custom property to each category with the socket name.

 For each category, add a **String** custom property called `socket`, and set the value for each one.